nikolovlazar/fundamentals-of-software-architecture/02-architectural-thinking.md

 Thinking like an architect is seeing trade-offs in every solution, and analyzing them to determine which one is the best.

-> *Architecture is the stuff you can't google* - Mark Richards
+> "Architecture is the stuff you can't google" - Mark Richards

 *Everything* in architecture is a trade-off, hence the famous answer to everything - "it depends".

-> *There are no right or wrong answers in architecture - only trade-offs* - Neil Ford
+> "There are no right or wrong answers in architecture - only trade-offs" - Neil Ford

 Let's see an example of an item auction system, where someone places a bid for an item up for auction.
 The `BidProducer` service generates a bid from the bidder and sends it to the `BidCapture`, `BidTracking`, and `BidAnalytics` services.
 There are two possible solutions: using *queues* (point-to-point) or *a topic* (pub-sub).
 Which one should the architect use?